BiznatchEnterprises/EZE-CMS/2.0/Readme.md

 EZE-CMS 2.0 - release (stable)

-EZE-CMS to allow for customization of required html/objects in the admin panel but more importantly behind the scenes where it matters most.
+EZE-CMS allows for customization of required html/objects in the admin panel but more importantly behind the scenes where it matters most.
 Keeping the template-website source code organized and simple to modify!